Computer Requirements

 • Optimum Configuration: This configuration more than meets the school's requirements and has capabilities that will be useful while at medical school.
 If you can afford to purchase a computer with this configuration or better, it should serve your needs throughout medical school.

-• Note: Chromebooks and non-Pro versions of Surface tablets are NOT recommended,
+Note: Chromebooks and non-Pro versions of Surface tablets are not recommended, as they cannot be used for certain required SOM-based applications.

 Apple LAPTOP Configurations